Burundu

 Burundu is a rural village in Kakamega County of the former Western Province in Kenya.

+Geography

 It is part of the West Kabras ward of Malava Constituency and Kakamega County Council.

+The village is known for traditional medicine and traditionalists, including Murunga Joseph Mulambula, who is also a teacher.
+Some old herbs species exist on the banks of Lusumu River, bordering Burundu to the south.

+Demography

-The people of Burundu are the Kabras, a subgroup of the Luhya.
+The people of Burundu are Kabras, a subgroup of the Luhya.

+Economy

 The main economic activity is sugar cane farming as a cash crop.
-Maize and sweet potatoes are grown for subsistence use.
-Cattle, sheep, goats, chicken and ducks are all reared on small scale.
+Maize and sweet potatoes are grown for subsistence.
+Cattle, sheep, goats, chicken and ducks are reared on small scale.

-There is only one public primary school: Burundu Primary School.
-There is no secondary school, most children go to neighbouring villages' schools.
-The village is sparsely populated, with most people literate.
-Some of the prominent scholars from this village include Dr Shikuku Musima Mulambula, a senior lecturer at Moi University, Department of Educational Psychology, and Dr. Chemuku Wekesa, who works as a Landscape Ecologist at Kenya Forestry Research Institute (KEFRI), Coast Eco-Region Research Programme.
-Dr. Wekesa has PhD and MSc degrees in forest ecology both from Egerton University and BSc degree in forestry from Moi University.

-The village has famous traditional medicine-men and traditionalists, including Mr. Murunga Joseph Mulambula, who is also a teacher.
-Some very old herbs species still exist on the banks of River Lusumu bordering Burundu to the South.

-The former Kenyan footballer Jonathan Niva came from Burundu village.
-His funeral officially agitated the love of reggae music among the youth of this village.